Entanglement of two quantum memories via fibers over dozens of kilometres

-Quantum internet will enable a number of revolutionary applications, such as distributed quantum computing, large-scale quantum communication and cooperative operation of atomic clocks.
+\textbf{Quantum internet\cite{Kimble2008,Wehner2018} will enable a number of revolutionary applications.
 It relies on entanglement of remote quantum memories over long distances.
-Yet, maximal reported distance achieved so far was merely about 1 km and experimental challenges for long distance remains.
-Here, by using cavity enhancement to create bright atom-photon entanglement and harnessing quantum frequency conversion to shift the atomic wavelength to telecom, we create atom-atom entanglement over 22~km field-deployed fibers via two-photon interference.
-Moreover, by exploiting a concatenated phase-locking scheme, we use single-photon interference to entangle two atomic ensembles by transmission over 50~km coiled fibers.
-Our work demonstrates full-functional segments for atomic quantum networks at metropolitan scale, and pave the way towards establishing atomic entanglement over many nodes and over much longer distance in a scalable way.
+Despite enormous progresses\cite{Julsgaard2001,Chou2005,Moehring2007,Chou2007,Yuan2008,Hofmann2012,Bernien2013,Hensen2015,Delteil2015,Humphreys2018} so far , the maximal physical separation achieved between two nodes is 1.3 km\cite{Hensen2015}, and challenges for long distance remain.
+Here we make a significant step forward by entangling two atomic ensembles in one lab via photon transmission through metropolitan-scale fibers.
+We use cavity enhancement to create bright atom-photon entanglement\cite{Simon2007,Bao2012,Yang2015a}, and harness quantum frequency conversion\cite{Kumar1990} to shift the atomic wavelength to telecom.
+We realize entanglement over 22~km field-deployed fibers via two-photon interference\cite{Simon2003,Zhao2007}, and entanglement over 50~km coiled fibers via single-photon interference\cite{Duan2001}.
+Our experiment can be extended to physically separated nodes with similar distance as a functional segment for atomic quantum networks, thus paving the way towards establishing atomic entanglement over many nodes and over much longer distance.}